Panic of Girls: Promotion and release

 The album was originally due for release in 2010, but difficulties with record companies delayed the release.
 In an interview with the British newspaper The Daily Telegraph on March 24, 2011, Debbie Harry revealed that the band would be releasing the album themselves (i.e., without a record company) in the United Kingdom as part of a special "Collector's Pack" in conjunction with Future Publishing.
 The pack includes the album, a special 132-page magazine charting the making of the album and the band's history, as well as many archive photographs, four postcards, six badges, and a poster.
 It was made available in the UK from 1 June 2011 in over 3000 nontraditional music retail outlets including Tesco, Asda, Waitrose, WHSmith, and Sainsbury's.
 The album, by itself, was released on July 4, 2011, and was released in the United States on September 13, 2011, exclusively through Amazon.com.

-The tour in support kicked off in summer and featured European and North American legs.
+The tour in support of the album kicked off in summer 2011, with dates in Europe and North America.